 Homes today are larger than older homes.
-The larger the home the more fuel (furniture, clothes, wood studs, etc.) for a fire to consume.
+The larger the home, the more fuel (furniture, clothes, wood studs, etc.) for a fire to consume.

-More two stories homes
+More two-story homes

 Land cost for building a home is very expensive today, so builders build more two-story homes than they did years ago.
-With a two-story home you need less land and there is less curb and gutter footage that a builder has to pay for.
+With a two-story home, you need less land and there is less curb and gutter footage that a builder has to pay for.

 Understanding the 4 stages of a home fire can save your life

-Stage 1 – “The First Minute” called the ignition or incipient stage
+Stage 1 – “The First Minute” called the Ignition or Incipient Stage

 - Cooking in the kitchen

-- Electric arcing at an outlet may catch the wood studs on fire or a nearby sofa
+- Electric arcing at an outlet may catch the wood studs or a nearby sofa on fire

 - Lint buildup in the dryer vent